borntofrappe/game-development/02 Breakout/Breakout 3/README.md

-Add a ball to the play state, moving and bouncing according to the environment.
+# Breakout 3

+_Please note:_ `main.lua` depends on a few assets in the `res` folder.
+Consider copy-pasting the resources from `Breakout — Final`.

 ## Quads

-I'll repeat the process of creating quads to solidify the concept.
+The instructions to create the quads mirror those included for the paddle, but are repeated to solidify the concept.

-In _main.lua_, the goal is to populate the `gFrames` table with tables of quads.
+In `main.lua`, the goal is to populate the `gFrames` table with tables of quads.

 ```lua
 gFrames = {